truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/AddStorjNode.md

 2. Enter the internal IP address of your TrueNAS system in **Destination Device**.
 3. Enter **20988** in **Public** and **Private** ports for both **TCP** and **UDP** for the **Protocol**.

-With the TrueNAS system up and running, then check your open port using something like https://www.yougetsignal.com/tools/open-ports/.
+With the TrueNAS system up and running, check your open port using something like https://www.yougetsignal.com/tools/open-ports/.
 If your port forwarding is working, port 20988 is open.

-This enables QUIC, which is a protocol based on UDP that provides more efficient usage of the Internet connection with both parallel uploads and downloads.
+This enables QUIC, a protocol based on UDP that provides more efficient internet connection usage with both parallel uploads and downloads.

 ## Creating a DDNS Host Name

-Create a DDNS host name that points to your router WAN IP address, and provide a domain name to use for access the Storj application.
+Create a DDNS host name that points to your router WAN IP address, and provide a domain name to use for accessing the Storj application.
 You can use a dynamic DNS service that allows you to set up a DDNS host name.
 You can use a service such as NoIP to create a domain name (i.e., *name.ddns.net*) and then point it at the WAN IP address of your router.

-Use <code>nislookup <i>name.ddns.net</i></code> to verfiy it works.
+Use <code>nislookup <i>name.ddns.net</i></code> to verify it works.

 ## Creating the Storj Datasets on TrueNAS SCALE

-Create three new datasets, one a parent to two child datasets nested under it.
+Create three new datasets, one parent with two child datasets nested under it.

 1. Log into TrueNAS SCALE, then go to **Datasets** and click **Add Dataset** to open the **Add Dataset** screen.